 ADA Accommodations.
 Partial remote work may be a reasonable accommodation for some employees whose essential functions do not require them to be on campus.
-Requests for Accommodations should be made in accordance with the College’s ADA Accommodations Policy.
+Requests for accommodations should be made in accordance with the College’s ADA Accommodations Policy.

 Process for Requesting and Approving a Remote Work Arrangement

 Employees may request a remote work arrangement by submitting the request in writing to their Department Chair.
 Considerations for remote work will be based on the Remote Work Eligibility factors identified above.
 In determining the scheduling of remote work days Department Chairs must ensure that there is adequate on-campus presence for their department/office during the College’s hours of operation to continue to meet the on-campus needs of employees, students, visitors and other civic partners.
 Factors that should be considered in determining the approval of remote work are listed in the Remote Work Assessment Form attached hereto as Exhibit A. A Remote Work Assessment Form does not need to be completed more than once unless the remote work arrangement changes.

 Once a request is made, the Department Chair and the employee should meet to discuss the remote work arrangement, including the remote work allotment, schedule, applicable procedures, and other expectations of the remote work arrangement in accordance with this policy.
 The Department Chair should complete the Remote Work Assessment Form and indicate whether remote work is appropriate.
-If the Assessment reveals that remote work is not appropriate, then the Department Chair must complete the denial section of the Remote Work Assessment Form and submit the form to the employee, the Dean, and the Vice President of Academic & Student Success, and Human Resources.
-If the Department Chair approves the remote work arrangement, the details of the arrangement should be set forth in a Remote Work Agreement (see Exhibit B hereto) which the employee and Department Chair must sign and submit to Human Resources and the applicable Dean and Vice President of Academic & Student Success for final approval and then signatures.
+If the Assessment reveals that remote work is not appropriate, then the Department Chair must complete the denial section of the Remote Work Assessment Form and submit the form to the employee, the Dean, the Vice President of Academic & Student Success, and Human Resources.
+If the Department Chair approves the remote work arrangement, the details of the arrangement should be set forth in a Remote Work Agreement (see Exhibit B hereto) which the employee and Department Chair must sign and submit to Human Resources, the applicable Dean, and the Vice President of Academic & Student Success for final approval and then signatures.
 Approved remote work agreements will be kept on file with Human Resources.

 Reviewing, Modifying, or Ending the Remote Work Arrangements